-

 How Long You Will Stay

 Typically, you will be discharged between 24 and 48 hours after a vaginal delivery.
-For a cesarean, you can be discharged between 48 and 72 hours after surgery.
-Exceptions exist for shorter and longer hospital stays, if desired or needed.
-Talk with your nurse about when you hope to be discharged.
+For a cesarean, discharge usually occurs between 48 and 72 hours after surgery.
+However, exceptions may be made for shorter or longer stays based on your needs or preferences.
+Please discuss your discharge plans with your nurse.

 Get Up and Walk

-Within six hours of giving birth, your nurse will help you to get out of bed to walk around.
-Walking will improve your circulation and prevent blood clots.
+Within six hours of giving birth, your nurse will assist you in getting out of bed to walk around.
+Walking helps improve circulation and reduces the risk of blood clots.

 You Will Be Visited Hourly

-Your nurses or the patient care assistants will check on you about every hour.
-If you would like less frequent visitations, just let the nurse know.
+Your nurses or patient care assistants will check on you approximately every hour.
+If you prefer less frequent visits, please let your nurse know.

 -